Salomon Speedcross 6 Review

 Concerning stability, a broader platform allows your foot to splay out, making it easier to make quick corrections with each foot strike and thus improving landings.
 The snug fit of the Speedcross 6 eliminates any slop within the shoe, allowing you to make those agile moves through technical terrain like rock gardens.
 The stability issue is not so much related to fit as to the high stack height and profile of this technical trail runner.

-The 32mm stack height in the heel and an aggressive 10mm heel-to-toe drop can make the Speedcross 6 feel somewhat stiletto-like.
+The 33 mm stack height in the heel and an aggressive 12 mm heel-to-toe drop (Salomon claims the drop is 10 mm; we measured a bit more) can make the Speedcross 6 feel somewhat stiletto-like.
 This is most noticeable on steep downhills, where the high heel counter doesn't allow you to flex this shoe forward as steeply as other models without that feature.
 Shoes with a more neutral profile tend to be more stable, which is certainly not the case here.
-If you haven't run in these shoes before, the nearly imperceptible 1mm difference in lug height may go unnoticed — it has, indeed, changed the feel for the better.
+If you haven't run in these shoes before, the nearly imperceptible difference in lug height may go unnoticed — it has, indeed, changed the feel for the better.
 However, these shoes may still feel cleat-like for the uninitiated, especially over hardpack terrain.

 With the previous model, one of the most notable changes was increasing the width of the forefoot and toebox.
 That change was for the better, so we see no further updates to the last or shape of the Speedcross 6.
 These shoes present what we refer to as a "nearly normal" last, with a higher volume through the midfoot and instep.
 Paired with Salomon's Sensifit construction around the midfoot and this shoe's speed lace system, the result is a well-padded, technical trail runner that fits like a glove.

 We invite you to find a more comfortable shoe straight out of the box as the Speedcross 6.
 These shoes require almost no break-in time and do a fantastic job of cradling your foot regardless of the roughness of the terrain.
-While we found issues in the past with breathability, the upper's updated design incorporates slightly more mesh than before.
+While we have had issues with breathability in the past, the upper's updated design incorporates slightly more mesh than before.
 Even on hot afternoons in our high desert climes, there was never a moment where our feet felt too sweaty.

 Weight